-One of the most important attributes that a social innovation approach offers is that it helps people understand the process by 8 Innovation for a Complex World which social systems adapt or are transformed.
+One of the most important attributes that a social innovation approach offers is that it helps people understand the process by which social systems adapt or are transformed.
 In particular, the approach shines a light on the various actors (such as social entrepreneurs and system entrepreneurs) who help these processes happen.

 A large amount of research on social entrepreneurs has been undertaken.
 Less research has been done, however, on the system entrepreneurs who are responsible for finding the opportunities to leverage innovative ideas for much greater system impact.
 The skills of the system entrepreneur are quite different from, but complementary to, those of the social entrepreneur.